Nathan Healy

 Fremont Area Utility Providers

-Fremont homeowners are served primarily by PG&E. Based on 2023 data, PG&E’s residential electricity rate averaged 34.0¢ per kWh — well above both the California state average of 29.50¢ and the national average of 16.0¢.
+Fremont homeowners are served by Pacific Gas & Electric (PG&E).
+Based on 2023 data, PG&E’s residential electricity rate was 34.0¢ per kWh — one of the highest rates in the country.

 Fremont Utilities Electricity Rates